Stay up to date on the latest conference news, announcements, awards, and honors.

 At each conference, the National Nutrient Databank Conference recognizes individuals who have contributed to the field of food composition or to the NNDC organization.
 A call for nominations for the NNDC Recognition Award is sent out prior to the biannual meeting.
 Nominees are reviewed by the Executive Committee and ratified by the Steering Committee.
 The Awardee receives a plaque and makes a presentation at the conference.

 Awardees of the National Nutrient Databank Conference Recognition Award

 (Prior to 2018, this award was known as the Lifetime Achievement Award)

 Student and New Investigator Awards

 Students and new investigators (<5 years post degree) are eligible for an award for an oral presentation.
 The NNDC Executive Committee will select up to six students/new investigators for awards.
-One award will be given for $1,000 USD; runners-up will each receive $150 USD.
+One award with monetary value will be given and runners-up will each receive a smaller award with monetary value.
 Eligible applicants have filled in relevant information when submitting their abstracts for presentation at the Conference and have obtained a letter of support from their advisor/mentor.

 The awards will be based on the scientific merit of the abstract, oral presentation and the letter of support for the presenter.